ArchipelagoMW/Archipelago/worlds/noita/docs/en_Noita.md

 default this is set to 100.
 After all checks are completed any further chests opened will be empty.
 For high location counts it is recommended to use a lower setting for number of kills required to spawn a chest.

-## What does another world's item look like in Noita
+## What does another world's item look like in Noita?

 All chests in the game will perform an item check and drop a banner featuring the archipelago logo, the in game console will confirm what items was sent or received when collecting.

-## Is Archipelago compatible with other Noita mods
+## Is Archipelago compatible with other Noita mods?

-Yes, other Noita mods should work just fine, however avoid any mods which alter in game chests as this will likely clash with the item check coding.
+Yes, most other Noita mods should work, since the Archipelago mod's implementation is non-destructive and non-conflicting.
+However, it is possible that some implementations are overlooked.

+The Archipelago implementation makes the following assumptions, so mods that greatly interfere with these may not work well:

+* All the vanilla biomes and Holy Mountains still exist.
+* Holy Mountains exist at certain depths (with some tolerance to shifting their depth).
+* There must be at least one chest or pedestal available in each of the vanilla biomes they appear normally.
+* Biomes are traversed roughly in the vanilla layout, otherwise some items may be out-of-sequence.
+* There are spell refreshes and shops in Holy Mountains, each with at least 5 items.
+* There is a secret shop, with at least 4 items (it can be anywhere).
+* That the player can complete their selected goal (i.e. kill a boss).